jayeshpawar28/Excel-online-store-data-analysis/README.md

 * Geographical Insights: Identify top-performing states.

 💡 Dive into the analysis by exploring interactive pivot tables and slicers.
-Check out the code and visuals...
+Check out the Online store analysis.xlsx file and visuals...